aniketsandhanwootz-wq/PDF-Markbook/README.md

 ## ✨ Key Features

 ### Core Capabilities
-- 🎯 Create and manage precise rectangular marks on PDF documents
+- 🎯 **Precise Mark Management**: Create, edit, and delete rectangular marks on PDF documents with pixel-perfect accuracy.
-- 🔄 Dual storage support: SQLite (local) and Google Sheets (cloud)
+- 🔄 **Dual Storage Support**: Choose between SQLite for local development and Google Sheets for cloud-based storage, allowing flexibility based on your needs.
-- 📱 Responsive design optimized for desktop and mobile devices
+- 📱 **Responsive Design**: Optimized for both desktop and mobile devices, ensuring a seamless user experience across platforms.
-- 🚀 High-performance architecture with intelligent caching
+- 🚀 **High-Performance Architecture**: Built with performance in mind, utilizing intelligent caching and optimized data handling to ensure fast response times.
-- 🔒 Enterprise-grade security with comprehensive authentication
+- 🔒 **Enterprise-Grade Security**: Comprehensive authentication and authorization mechanisms to protect sensitive data and ensure secure access.

 ### Technical Highlights
-- 📈 Sub-100ms response times for core operations
+- 📈 **Sub-100ms Response Times**: Core operations are optimized for speed, providing a smooth user experience.
-- 🔄 Real-time synchronization across multiple clients
+- 🔄 **Real-Time Synchronization**: Changes made by one user are instantly reflected for all connected clients, enhancing collaboration.
-- 💾 Efficient delta-based storage updates
+- 💾 **Efficient Delta-Based Storage Updates**: Only changes are stored, minimizing data transfer and storage requirements.
-- 🎚️ Configurable caching strategies
+- 🎚️ **Configurable Caching Strategies**: Adjust caching settings to optimize performance based on specific use cases.
-- 📊 Built-in performance monitoring
+- 📊 **Built-In Performance Monitoring**: Track application performance metrics to identify bottlenecks and optimize resource usage.

 ## 🏗️ Architecture